DavidColds/geazy1/README.md

 ## UX

 The website's goal is to target the audience in the easiest mode possible.
 The dark colours theme makes it even more modern and sleek.

+User story.
+Because I expect as a costumer I want this app/webpage to be stable.
+As a frequent shopper and rap music listener, I want to purchase and listen to music without hassle.

 ## Features

 # Existing Features